18 Tips for nailing your dream job interview

 3. Rehearse your answers

 While you won’t know the exact questions they’re going to ask you, there are a few standard options that you’ll likely be asked.
 Check online for practice interview questions and work with a friend to nail your answers.
+You can use an online service such as Final Round AI to practice interview questions and ensure you’ve covered all bases.
 Practicing with a person will help you learn to maintain eye contact and improve your body language.
 If you need to do a presentation, practice this too to ensure you don’t go over the allotted time.

 4. Dress the part